Thailand says COVID-19 vaccinations to start next month

 Siam Bioscience has declined to comment on that allegation.
 Prime Minister Prayuth Chan-ocha on Monday reiterated the agreement was above board.

-Siam Bioscience on Monday said it was altering its manufacturing plan to pour all available resources into producing the coronavirus vaccine and meeting AstraZenca’s standards.
+Siam Bioscience said on Monday it was altering its manufacturing plan to pour all available resources into producing the vaccine and meeting AstraZenca’s standards.

+On Monday morning, Thailand reported 187 new cases, making the total so far 13,687 infections and 75 coronavirus deaths.

+Later on Monday, Samut Sakhon province reported 914 new cases there alone, the majority of which were found as a result of a new province-wide mass testing effort that authorities said would take place for a week.

 Our Standards: The Thomson Reuters Trust Principles.